Power and Freedom in Mechanisms: Assignment problems

 Note that a given assignment rule may be represented by different, equivalent TC-mechanisms -- or more precisely by different control right structures.\footnote{For example, to represent a serial dictatorship where agent $1$ chooses first, we need to make $1$ the owner of all objects at the empty submatching, but can choose control rights at a submatching where only agents other than $1$ are matched in any arbitrary way since these will never be reached in the algorithmic procedure.
-Even for submatchings that can be reached, different assignments of control rights may be equivalent -- for example, if only two unmatched agents are left, it does not matter whether one of them is a broker (while the other agent owns the remaining object) or whether the other agent owns both objects.}
+Even for submatchings that can be reached, different assignments of control rights may be equivalent -- for example, if only two unmatched agents are left, it does not matter whether one of them is a broker (while the other agent owns the remaining object) or whether the other agent owns both objects.} In particular, any hierarchical exchange rule admits a representation as a TC-mechanism without brokers, even if there exist equivalent TC-mechanisms involving brokers.